 1. Gaming Platform

 The first thing you need to check in a gaming headset is its supported gaming platform(s).
-There are many headsets that supports only one gaming platform (such as Xbox, PC etc) and nothing else.
+There are many headsets that support only one gaming platform (such as Xbox, PS4, and PC etc.).

-In case you play games on more than one gaming platforms, there are some universally-compatible headsets too, such as Logitech's G633 Artemis Spectrum.
+In case you play games on more than one gaming platforms, there are some multi-platform headsets too, such as Logitech’s G633 Artemis Spectrum.

 These headsets usually come with 2 connectors: A USB-connector for PC and a 3.5 mm jack for the console gaming.